Christianisation of Anglo-Saxon England: Rulers' reasons for and against conversion

 Wives could also be significant influencing factors over whether a king would choose to adopt Christianity or not.
 Bede writes that the wife of Rædwald convinced him to continue worshipping traditional gods whilst Pope Boniface V sent a letter to Æþelburh of Kent urging her to persuade her husband Edwin of Northumbria to convert.
 Kate Cooper has argued that the depiction of wives having influence over the views of their husbands is a literary feature that does not reflect historical fact, however this is rejected by other scholars who argue that whilst this may be the case in some instances, it is likely to be based on reality.
 That queens had significant power in religious matters is attested more widely such as in the Life of St Wilfrid, in which Wilfrid goes to Queen Eanflæd for patronship, rather than her husband Oswiu.
 It has been proposed that this power of queens originated principally in their kinship ties with queens often being from other kingdoms to their husbands.

 Furthermore, many early Christian kings were succeeded by sons who either were not baptised or returned to heathenry upon the deaths of their fathers.
 It has been argued that the balance between the two ideologies was highly fluid and the decision was closely intertwined with the power balance of local elites.
 Affirming adherence to the traditional religion could have been used to raise support from local elites, such as in the case of Essex where Christianity was imposed on the region by Kent, and after the death of Sæberht, his sons Sexræd and Sæward rejected Christianity and held to Anglo-Saxon paganism instead.
 This may have been seen as an act of asserting independence that would have appealed those who opposed the Kentish hegemony.
-Following this, it has been suggested that established kings may have been more likely to be baptised so as to gain access to the benefits of Christianity while those vying for kingship may have been more towards keeping to the traditional religion.
+Following this, it has been suggested that established kings may have been more likely to be baptised so as to gain access to the benefits of Christianity while those vying for kingship may have been more inclined towards keeping to the traditional religion.
 This may be why kings like Eadbald and Cenwalh may have adopted Christianity once secure in their rulership.